xiaolai/quit-smoking-instantly/README.md

 Speak **clearly**, **slowly**, and **loudly** — your subconscious trusts your own voice above all.

-Use a longer version if it helps:
+Use a longer version if it helps (for it lasts more than *5* seconds):

 > “I never smoke.
 Cigarettes stink.
 Smoking doesn’t help, and it doesn’t solve any problem.”

-Using a third-person form can also be more effective:
+Using a third-person form can also be helpful (for it activates *metacognition*):

 > “(Your name), you never smoke.
 Cigarettes stink.
 Smoking doesn’t help, and it doesn’t solve any problem.”

+Adding an emotional tag can also be more effective (for it's stronger for the subconscious):

+> “(Your name), you never smoke.
+Cigarettes stink.
+Smoking doesn’t help, and it doesn’t solve any problem.
+Second hand smoking is disgusting.”

 Record yourself and save the audio on your phone.
 Play it back to reinforce the message or to practice without worrying about being overheard.